1.1.C.90 CA child (CA)

 The SSAct section 5(6) prevents a young person who is receiving a social security pension, benefit (including YA) or payments under a LMP from satisfying the definition of a dependent child.

-A carer in receipt of CA (child) because they qualify automatically being in receipt of CP (child), for a care receiver who has a terminal condition, may continue to qualify for CP (child) and CA (child) until the care receiver reaches 18 years of age.
+A carer in receipt of CA (child) through automatic qualification for CP (child), for a care receiver who has a terminal condition, may continue to qualify for CP (child) and CA (child) up to and including the date the care receiver reaches 18 years of age.
+Where all child to adult transfer documentation is submitted on or before the day the child turns 18 years, qualification can continue until the ADAT assessment is completed.

-A carer in receipt of CA (child) because they qualify automatically being in receipt of CP (child), for short term (1.1.S.172) or episodic (1.1.E.132) CP (child), remains qualified for CP (child) and CA (child) until the end of the period determined by the delegate.
+A carer in receipt of CA (child) through automatic qualification for CP (child), for short term (1.1.S.172) or episodic (1.1.E.132) CP (child), remains qualified for CP (child) and CA (child) until the end of the period determined by the delegate.